threefoldtech/info_grid/src/documentation/faq/faq.md

 ### How can I know if my 3Node is online on the Grid?
-Is there an Explorer for Grid V3?

 There are multiple answers to this.

 (1) You can plug a monitor to your 3Node and check directly its status.

-(2) You can check your 3Node status by using the Explorer of the [ThreeFold Dashboard](https://dashboard.grid.tf/).
+(2) You can check your 3Node status by using the Node Finder of the [ThreeFold Dashboard](https://dashboard.grid.tf/).

 (3) You can also use the unofficial, but highly useful [ThreeFold Node Status Bot](https://t.me/tfnodestatusbot) on Telegram.

 ### I booted my 3Node and the monitor says it's online and connected to the Grid.
-But the ThreeFold Explorer says it is offline?
+But the ThreeFold Node Finder says it is offline?
 What can I do?

-The Explorer refetches information every 2 hours.
+The Node Finder refetches information every 2 hours.
 You can wait 2 hours and see if the problem persists.
-Then/or, you could reboot the 3Node and see if the Explorer sees it as online.
+Then/or, you could reboot the 3Node and see if the Node Finder sees it as online.

-### My 3Node does show on the ThreeFold Explorer, but not on the ThreeFold Dashboard, what can I do?
+### My 3Node does show on the ThreeFold Node Finder, but not on the ThreeFold Dashboard, what can I do?

 If you're 3Node is correctly registered on the ThreeFold Grid but you cannot see it on the ThreeFold Dashboard, there can be many different ways to solve this issue.